 How the On-Sale Bar Could Prevent You From Obtaining a Patent

 One's ability to obtain a patent depends on complying with the "on-sale bar," explained here.

 Independent inventors are often faced with a nettlesome issue: How to show their brainchild to potential manufacturers without the risk that the manufacturer will "steal" the invention.
 Luckily, you can file a provisional patent application (PPA) -- filing a PPA is cheaper and easier than filing a regular patent application, and allows an inventor to claim "patent pending" status for 12 months.

-To obtain a patent, you must ensure that your invention qualifies for a patent and then be able to describe it in your application.
-By taking the proper steps -- none of which requires "legal" skills -- you can obtain a patent without the assistance of a lawyer.
+To obtain a patent, you must ensure that your invention qualifies and then be able to describe it in your application.

 You have a great idea and want to make money from it.
 Getting a patent can help you do that.
 The first step in getting a patent for your invention (or determining if you even qualify for one) is finding out if someone else already has a patent for your idea.
 If your invention is already patented, then you are out of luck.
 The quickest and easiest way to find out is to do an online patent search.

 How Do I Correct or Revise My Patent?

 Even after a patent is issued by the U.S. Patent and Trademark Office, you can still seek certain amendments.

 How to Protect Your Invention From Theft When Pitching It